-Another common pit bull mix is the pitweiler, a hybrid of pit bull and Rottweiler.
-As with any mixed breed, it can be difficult to predict whether puppies will be more similar to the larger or smaller breed in size, but Rottweilers are larger than pit bulls by enough that you can expect their puppies to be at least slightly larger than the pit bull parent.
-Also, because pit bulls can come in a variety of color patterns, pitweiler puppies may exhibit typical pit bull coloring or something more similar to the Rottweiler's black coat with rusty brown markings on the belly, neck and face.
+A popular pit bull mix is the pitweiler, a Rottweiler pit bull mix.
+As with any mixed breed, it can be difficult to predict whether puppies will be more similar to the larger or smaller breed in size.
+But Rottweilers are larger than pit bulls by enough that you can expect their puppies to be at least slightly larger than the pit bull parent.
+Also, because pit bulls can come in a variety of color patterns, pitweiler puppies may exhibit typical pit bull coloring or something more similar to the Rottweiler's black coat with rusty brown markings on the belly, neck, and face.

 In temperament, Rottweilers and pit bulls are also similar.
 They both love affection and build strong bonds with their families.
-Rottweilers can be a little more demanding than pit bulls, not just wanting time with their owners, but also wanting praise.
-Rottweilers are also less trustful of strangers than are pit bulls, so your pitweiler may be a better guard dog than his pit bull parent.
+Rottweilers are a little more demanding than pit bulls, not just wanting time with their owners, but also wanting praise.
+Rottweilers are also less trustful of strangers than are pit bulls, so a pit bull mixed with a Rottweiler might be a better guard dog than his pit bull parent.
 Both are energetic and will need a moderate amount of exercise.

 Bullboxers are high-energy dogs, as well, and like the others will need plenty of room to exercise or a good daily walk or run to keep them from getting bored.
-Also, like Rottweilers, Boxers are less trusting of strangers than pit bulls, which the United Kennel Club warns are too friendly to make proper guard dogs.
+Also, like Rottweilers, boxers are less trusting of strangers than pit bulls, which are usually too friendly to make proper guard dogs.
 So if you're looking for a good, reliable guard dog, a bullboxer might be your best bet.

-If you're looking for a working dog with the strength of a pit bull, but a thicker coat and higher tolerance for cold temperatures, you might do well with a pitsky, a pit bull, Siberian Husky mix.
+If you're looking for a working dog with the strength of a pit bull, but a thicker coat and higher tolerance for cold temperatures, you might do well with a pitsky, a pit bull and Siberian Husky mix.
+The huskies' strong work ethic, intelligence, and capacity for work makes it a great foundation for mixing with a pit bull.
 The husky's thicker coat means your pitsky will need brushing a little more often than a pit bull, but otherwise this breed's grooming and health needs are minimal.

-Like labrabulls, pitweilers and bullboxers, pitskies will need plenty of exercise.
+Like labrabulls, pitweilers, and bullboxers, pitskies will need plenty of exercise.
 Both pit bulls and huskies are very friendly, so pitskies aren't a good choice for watch dogs or guard dogs.
-Reliable, trustworthy and comfortable with children, pitskies do make great family pets.
+Reliable, trustworthy and comfortable with children, pitskies make great family pets.